-Ensure you have a good understanding of what is outlined in the trainer manual as this can support your confidence.
+Ensure you have a good understanding of what is outlined in the trainer manual.

 Activity pdf

 This is for activities used throughout the course.
 Please inform learners that the activity pdf is interactive and that they can type/write/tick in the boxes.
 Please ensure that learners have access to the activity pdf throughout the course.
 To avoid formatting issues, please advise learners to open this document in an offline pdf viewer.